-155-156-157.
-Ecology.
-The study of principles governing distribution of plants and animals; studies of typical biotic associations; descriptions and life histories of vertebrates and invertebrates, with special attention to birds and mammals; problems of classification; a systematic study of the vertebrate fauna of the Pacific Northwest.
-Prerequisite: Biology 1-2-3, or 55-56-57.
-Two hours attendance.
-Four hours laboratory.
-Three credits; autumn, winter, spring; T. Th., 8:55.
+156. Ecology.
+The study of principles governing the distribution of plants and animals; studies of typical biotic associations; problems of classification and change of species due to isolation.
+Prerequisite: courses 1-2.
+Two hours attendance, four hours laboratory.
+Three credits; winter; T. Th., 8:55.

-\175.
-Field Ecology.
+175. Field Ecology.
 Given in connection with the Field Nature School.
-Three weeks are spent in field study of selected areas in the Northwest.
+At least three weeks are spent in field study of selected areas in the Northwest.
 Members of the school camp at various study localities.
-The time varies somewhat, but the usual dates are during July or August.
-Prerequisites: Biology 1-2-3, 55-56-57, or 75.
+The time varies but the usual time for the school is during July or August.
+Prerequisite: course 1-2 or 75.
+Beginners should register for course 75.
 Two to four credits; summer.
-Given in 1939.
+Given in July, 1941.

-\177.-178-179.
-Human Parasitology.
-A systematical study of typical morphology, life cycle, and the medical aspects of the protozoa, worm, and arthropod parasites of the human body.
-Prerequisite: Biology 1-2-3 or 55-56-57.
-Two hours attendance, two hours laboratory.
-Three credits; autumn, winter, spring; T. Th., 10:30.
+177-178.
+Parasitology.
+A systematic study of the morphology, life cycle, and the medical aspects of the protozoon, arthropod, and worm parasites of the vertebrates with more emphasis on human parasitology.
+Prerequisite: courses 1-2.
+Two hours attendance, four hours laboratory.
+Three credits; autumn, winter; T. Th., 10:30.